 Full Details of Program from Amazon Seller Central:

-Sold by Amazon (or SBA) provides a new, hands off the wheel selling experience for FBA listings that is designed to help Sellers grow their business.
+Sold by Amazon (or SBA) provides a new, hands off the wheel selling experience for FBA listings that are designed to help sellers grow their business.
 Sellers choose which products to enroll in SBA, and once enrolled, these products are priced by Amazon.
 Amazon’s pricing engine will make pricing adjustments so customers receive competitive prices.
 To ensure peace of mind, for each SBA product, Amazon will provide a Minimum Gross Proceed (MGP) amount to protect your margins – you will never receive less than this price.
 SBA listings will appear to customers as “Ships from and Sold by Amazon.com,” just like products sold by Amazon retail.

 When a customer purchases a SBA product, Amazon will purchase the product from you, and sell it to the customer.
 You will be paid based on the sales price, or the Minimum Gross Proceeds (MGP), whichever is greater.
 The Minimum Gross Proceeds (MGP) are calculated in advance of enrollment, providing full visibility so you can enroll listings in SBA with confidence.
 You will continue to manage your listings and inventory the same way you do for your FBA listings.
 Standard selling and FBA fees will apply, but there are no additional fees for joining or participating in the SBA program.

 To be eligible for SBA you must register your brand through Amazon Brand Registry, have a Professional Selling Account, and have your products registered for Fulfillment by Amazon Services (or FBA).